stappersg/vBook/src/reference/command.md

-## Starting vSMTP with a command line
+## Starting vSMTP from the command line

 vSMTP was designed to run as a Unix service and is not intended to be run interactively from the command line.
 However, in case of startup problems, it can be useful to run it with a minimal configuration file to check the settings.